petenelson/cached-wpdb-queries/README.md

 # Cached WordPress wpdb queries

 Specific queries in WordPress core are executed directly against the database (such as `get_available_post_mime_types()`) and currently do not have filters that allow bypassing the SQL query that is executed.
-On large installations with thousands of records in the wp_posts table, some of these queries can run quite slow.
-This plugin allows for caching of the results of these queries to improve performance.
+On large installations with tens of thousands of records in the wp_posts table, some of these queries can run quite slow.
+This plugin allows for "caching" of the results of these queries via records in the options table to improve performance.

+Note: Use this sparingly and only to cache wpdb queries that currently cannot be cached or bypassed by other means.

 ## How it works: